Get In Touch

 Presenters

-11:30 - The importance of raw materials and of the CRMA in Europe and Portugal in a complex geopolitical world.
+11:00 - The importance of raw materials and of the CRMA in Europe and Portugal in a complex geopolitical world.

 Former Minister of Economy and Maritime Affairs of Portugal

-11:45 - 19 initiatives for implement the CRMA in Portugal
+11:15 - 19 initiatives for implement the CRMA in Portugal

-General Directorate of Energy and Geology of Portugal
+DGEG - The Directorate-General for Energy and Geology of Portugal

 Europe’s battery sector stands at a pivotal moment, grappling with complex challenges and the urgent need for strategic solutions to support its energy transition.
 The session addresses the fragility of current supply chains, highlighting critical dependencies on imported materials—especially from China—and the vulnerabilities these pose to Europe’s long-term resilience.
 Shortages of lithium, nickel, cobalt, and manganese, combined with environmental concerns and local opposition to mining, emerged as significant barriers to scaling domestic production.